wp-plugins/emoji-settings/readme.txt

 == Filters ==

-There's only one filter for this plugin. these filter changes the default settings of Emoji Settings.
+There's only one filter for this plugin, this filter changes the default settings of Emoji Settings.

 Add any of these filter functions to your theme functions.php or template file.
 Or a seperate plugin.